 In the the late 1910s-1920s, a bunch of German filmmakers invented the tone and aesthetics of horror movies amidst postwar defeat drudgery in a movement called “German expressionism.”
-These films used anti-realism and theatricality to heighten the storytelling and mood.
-These directors shared the mentality of the “expressionist” artists sought to capture subjective experiences rather than objective realities.
+These films used anti-realism and theatricality to heighten the storytelling and mood of their stories.
+The brilliant filmmakers who pioneered the movement (most notably Fritz Lang), shared the mentality of the “expressionist” artists seeking to capture subjective experiences rather than objective realities.

-The Cabinet of Dr. Caligari, one such film directed by Robert Wiene, is an absolute masterpiece of production design.
+The Cabinet of Dr. Caligari, an outstanding example from the movement directed by Robert Wiene, is an absolute masterpiece of production design and aesthetics.
 Everything is sharp edges and jagged angles, all so inhuman and inorganic.
-It’s truly unlike anything I’ve ever seen, relentless with disorienting and imbalanced settings.
-It’s not that the film builds to a few moments that use this dreamlike aesthetic — it’s that every single shot of the film has that effect.
+It’s truly unlike anything else in cinema; just relentless with disorienting and imbalanced settings.
+It’s not that the film builds to a few moments that use a distorted mise en scene — it’s that every single shot of the film has that effect.

 The use of lighting and shadows play a crucial role, too.
 Bleak, sharp shadows build the sense of a world in disarray, with the very essence of modern life dangerous and falling apart at the seams.
 Many sets also have a heavily artificial, painted look that expands the expressionistic feeling, as if this film is a Edvard Munch painting brought to life.

-The story fits perfectly with these disorienting and evocative visual ideas: A mysterious carny by the name of Dr. Caligari has a coffin with a man named Cesare in a deep, deathlike sleep.
-Dr. Caligari’s carnival trick is raising Cesare to sleep-walking life.
+The story fits perfectly with these disorienting and evocative visual ideas: A mysterious carnival barker by the name of Dr. Caligari (Werner Krauss) has a coffin which houses a man named Cesare (Conrad Veidt) in a deep, deathlike sleep.
+Dr. Caligari’s trick is raising Cesare to sleep-walking life.

-That would seem to be it, but (spoiler!) in a twist ending from a framing story, we learn that Francis, himself, is an asylum patient — and he’d hallucinated the whole story.
+That would seem to be it, but (spoiler warning!) in a twist ending from a framing intro, we learn that Francis, himself, is an asylum patient — and he’d hallucinated the whole story.
 Every character we had seen existed in a different form in the asylum, including a benevolent version of Dr. Caligari.

-It’s an astonishing final twist, if a bit old-hat these days; “it was all a dream”.
+It’s an astonishing final twist, if a bit old-hat these days: “It was all a dream!!”
 But it’s also a troublesome ending; it somewhat undercuts every idea laid out in both the storytelling and the visual design leading up to that: That modern society and corrupted institutions are bringing us to darkness in a modern world that’s increasingly inhuman and disorienting, and those we should trust are the ones tearing us down and constructing false realities.
-By making the human center of the film the actual lunatic, and the evil doctor in fact a kindly caretaker, those concepts are flipped on their head in a way that undermines their impact.
+By making the human center of the film the actual lunatic, and the manipulative doctor in fact a kindly caretaker, those concepts are flipped on their head in a way that undermines their impact.

-While a few of my reactions were mixed, I can say without reservation that this film is a treasure and worth watching by anyone who enjoys horror or art films.
-It’s certainly the first feature-length film in my tour through film history that I’ve enjoyed purely as a movie buff, not historian, and would consider watching again for pleasure.
+While I have some reservations, mostly with the ending, I can say without reservation that this film is a treasure and worth watching by anyone who enjoys horror or classic films.
+It’s certainly the first feature-length film in my tour through film history that I’ve enjoyed purely as a movie lover, not a historian, and plan to watch again for my own pleasure.

 (I’m attempting to watch 1001 Films to See Before Your Die in chronological order.
 This is film number 6.
 Up next is yet another DW Griffith film, Broken Blossoms.
 Thankfully, it’s much shorter than the previous two Griffith entries, Birth of a Nation and Intolerance.)